 What military unit uses the Punisher logo?

 The logo is widely used by police and military personnel, appearing on their clothing, equipment, and tattoos.
-It is especially popular among the Navy SEALs, a connection that became widely known thanks to Chris Kyle, a former SEAL sniper, and his SEAL Team 3 teammates.
+It is especially popular among the Navy SEALs, a connection that became widely known thanks to Chris Kyle, a former SEAL sniper, and his teammates from SEAL Team 3.
 They used the skull logo during their missions, considering it a form of war paint.
 Chris Kyle mentioned the logo in his autobiography, explaining that it meant a lot to his team.

 Can I use the Punisher logo?

-Marvel copyrights the logo, so you can’t use it officially without their permission.
+Marvel owns the copyright to the logo, so you can’t use it officially without their permission.
 It is a key part of Marvel’s copyrighted content, and using it without permission may result in legal issues.

 If you wish to use it for business or public purposes, you must obtain permission from Marvel.
-This usually requires a license to allow the logo to be used legally.
+This usually requires a license to use the logo legally.
 Unauthorized use may be considered copyright infringement, and Marvel has the right to take legal action.
-Using the logo for personal projects, such as homemade artwork or clothing for your use, usually carries less risk of legal problems.
+Using the logo for personal projects, such as homemade artwork or clothing, usually carries less risk of legal issues.
 However, using it publicly or commercially without Marvel’s approval is not advisable due to their strict copyright enforcement.

 What does the skull sticker mean?

-A sticker with a skull and elongated teeth is usually seen as a symbol of the fight against evil and injustice.
+A sticker featuring a skull with elongated teeth is often seen as a symbol of the fight against evil and injustice.
 It sends a message that offenders must be punished.
 These images represent the desire to remain strong in the fight against corruption or moral failure.
 The symbol signifies aggression or defense, indicating the person using it is ready to fight unjust forces.